 The Manager is committed to managing FEL's managed investment estate to maintain a diversity of both indigenous flora and fauna species.
-Of particular importance are rare, threatened and endangered species living within the estate.
+Of particular importance are rare, threatened and endangered (RTE) species living within the estate.

-The Manager is undertaking a review to identify all rare, threatened and endangered species either confirmed or suspected to be present in the estate.
+The Manager is undertaking a review to identify all RTE species either confirmed or suspected to be present in the estate.
 Management Plans are progressively developed for all species confirmed to be present, focusing initially on those areas where harvesting is imminent.

-Any permanent habitat for rare, threatened and endangered species is recorded in the GIS mapping layer as ecological restrictions, and taken into account during planning of operations, to ensure compliance with the Management Plans.
+Any permanent habitat for RTE species is recorded in the GIS mapping layer as ecological restrictions, and taken into account during planning of operations, to ensure compliance with the Management Plans.